salsita/inStyle/README.md

 # gonzo-seed

 No default skin.
 No learning process.
-Very few opinions.
+Few opinions.

 A Stylus-based responsive CSS seed for hands-on UI developers that promotes high usability abstractions in favor of bootstrapism and overcomplicated architecture.